Affiliate links on Android Authority may earn us a commission. Learn more.

-Until just recently, Disney actually worked with Netflix, giving the company the rights to stream a selection of its recent movies.
+While Disney Plus might not have nearly the volume of content as you’ll find with Netflix, a surprising number of people are actually ditching the established king of streaming for Disney’s new service.
+Until 2019, Disney actually worked with Netflix, giving the company the rights to stream a selection of its recent movies.
 Disney also launched a number of original shows on Netflix, including many Marvel TV series that are still available for streaming on Netflix.

-That friendly era is over.
+That era is over.
 The team behind Disney Plus hopes its deep family-friendly library of content will draw many people away from Netflix.
-In addition, Disney Plus has a huge lineup of original shows and movies that are poised to rival anything on Netflix.
-That includes one of 2019’s most anticipated TV shows, the Star Wars action series The Mandalorian.
+In addition, Disney Plus has a small lineup of original shows and movies.
+That includes the Star Wars action series The Mandalorian.
+Even more content is coming to the service, including new Star Wars, Marvel, and Pixar based shows.

 So in the battle between Disney Plus vs Netflix, which one should you pick if you had to only subscribe to one?
 We will give you our opinion, but ultimately it’s up to you to decide which service will be streamed on your set-top box, smartphone, tablet, game console, or smart TV.